rohra-mehak/ScienceSync/README.md

 #### b.
 Accessing Gmail (using Google API)

 1. **Set Up Your Environment:**
-   Follow the steps in the Google documentation to register your application and obtain the necessary tokens: [Set up your environment](https://developers.google.com/gmail/api/quickstart/python#set_up_your_environment).
+   Follow the steps mentioned in the Google documentation (Set up your Environment Section only) to register your application and obtain the necessary tokens: [Set up your environment](https://developers.google.com/gmail/api/quickstart/python#set_up_your_environment).

 2. **Download and Save Credentials:**
    After registering, download the JSON file containing your credentials.
 Save this file as `credentials.json` in the `ScienceSync/secrets` directory.